WriterBewareLogoSmall

 Legal Recourse

-If you have any reason to believe you may have been defrauded by an agent, publisher, editor, or writing service, consult a lawyer right away.
+If you have any reason to believe you may have been defrauded by a literary agent, publisher, editor, publishing service provider, or marketer, consult a lawyer right away.
 Don’t try to play “library lawyer” with these issues; fraud (and its cousin, deceptive practice) is one of the most subtle of legal theories, and the exact law and remedies vary significantly from state to state.
 Remember also that though the statute of limitations for filing a lawsuit varies, the time period within which any suit can be filed is limited, and a careful attorney’s prefiling investigation may take several months–sometimes even longer.
 In other words, don’t delay.

 Attorneys have areas of specialization.
 If you’re consulting a lawyer about a publishing scam, you want to find someone with knowledge of publishing contracts and publishing law.
 An attorney without that background may not be able to properly advise you.

 How to find a lawyer?
 In the USA, the American Bar Association’s Hire a Lawyer page offers links to referral services, bar directories, and lawyer finders.
-Also in the USA, LawHelp.org assists low and moderate income people in finding free or low cost legal aid programs in their communities, and answers to questions about their legal rights.
+Also in the USA, LawHelp.org assists low and moderate income people in finding free or low cost legal aid programs in their communities, as well as answers to questions about their legal rights.

 Many US states and major metropolitan areas–New York, Washington D.C., Chicago, Los Angeles, San Francisco and others–host Volunteer Lawyers for the Arts organizations, with referral services geared to helping people who work in the arts (the link above lists VLA organizations state-by-state, but a Google search on “Volunteer Lawyers for the Arts” will bring up many local VLA websites).
-Panel attorneys will often offer reduced-fee services (and sometimes pro bono services) after the initial consultation as described above.
+Panel attorneys will often offer reduced-fee services (and sometimes pro bono services) after the initial consultation.

 There are similar organizations in other countries; links are below.
-Legal or grievance services may also be available to you if you’re a member of a professional writers’ group, such as the Authors Guild.
+Legal or grievance services may also be available to you if you’ve joined a professional writers’ group.
+For example, the Authors Guild offers legal services to members.

 When calling either a referral program or an attorney, you should be prepared with the following information:

-• The name and mailing address of the main party you suspect may have defrauded you (the potential defendant).
+• The name and address of the main party you suspect may have defrauded you (the potential defendant.

 • An estimate of the amount of money you believe you’ve lost.